Eiger

 If You Actually Want to Climb

-The north face requires technical alpine experience, significant prior big-face climbing, and a realistic assessment of conditions.
-The standard route up the Eiger (via the west flank — Westgrat) is a non-technical scramble at PD difficulty, a long day from Eigergletscher, and is done by competent alpinists regularly.
-Hire a guide through the Grindelwald Mountain Guide office if you’re not sure what grade you’re comfortable with.
+The north face requires serious technical alpine experience and a realistic assessment of current conditions – this is not a mountain where optimism substitutes for competence.
+The standard route (Westgrat, west flank) is a non-technical scramble at PD difficulty, a long day from Eigergletscher, and is done regularly by competent alpinists.
+Hire a guide through the Grindelwald Mountain Guide office if there’s any doubt about the appropriate grade.